rvesse/airline/docs/guide/practise/workshop.md

     private Package item = new Package();
 ```

 Here we compose the previously seen `PostalAddress` class into our command, we use the standard Java `@Inject` annotation to indicate to Airline that it should find options declared by that class.
-We also have another set of options defined in a separate class, this time the {% include github-ref.md package="examples.sendit" class="Package" module="airline-examples" %} is used to provide options relating to the package being sent.
+We also have another set of options defined in a separate class, this time the {% include github-ref.md package="examples.sendit" class="Package" module="airline-examples" %} class is used to provide options relating to the package being sent.

 {% include slide-end.md %}
 {% include slide-start.md %}